beenlanced/ai_agent_hugging_face_course/README.md

   - **Weather Tool:** For getting real-time weather updates for a given city.
   - **Current Time:** To get the current time in H:MM AM/PM format.

 - **Supabase Vector Store (question retrieval):** This component acts as a knowledge base, storing embeddings of previously encountered questions or relevant documents.
 The agent can query this vector store to find similar questions or retrieve contextual information, aiding in answering new questions.
-Essentially, adding a Agentic RAG component to the final project
+Essentially, adding an agentic RAG component to the final project.

 ### My final Projects Score After Numerous Attempts and Code Tweaks